-In 2018-2019 students came from 35 states and 20 countries.
-International students come from countries across the globe including Ethiopia, France, Ghana, Guatemala, India, Jamaica, Japan, Kenya, Malawi, Mexico, Micronesia, Myanmar, Nepal, Nigeria, South Africa, Swaziland, Uganda and Zimbabwe.
+In 2019-2020 students came from 37 states and 20 countries.
+International students come from countries across the globe including Bhutan, China, El Salvador, Eswatini, Ethiopia, France, Ghana, Guatemala, Jamaica, Japan, Kenya, Mexico, Micronesia, Myanmar, Nepal, Nigeria, South Africa, Tanzania, Uganda, and Zimbabwe.

 What if I don’t get along with my roommate?

 One of the most important things to do at the start of any roommate relationship is to communicate your likes, dislikes, boundaries and “rules” for the room.
 If a conflict arises, an R.A., hall director, or peer listener can meet with you and your roommate to help discuss the situation and come to a solution.
-Room changes are possible within the options available.
+Room changes are possible based on space available.

 How do I get a campus job?